struct MetroArea {

 Parsing binary records with struct

-module provides functions to parse fields of bytes into a tuple of Python objects,
+The struct module provides functions to parse fields of bytes into a tuple of Python objects,

 and to perform the opposite conversion, from a tuple into packed bytes.

-can be used with bytes
+struct can be used with bytes, bytearray, and memoryview objects.

-module is powerful and convenient, but before using it
+The struct module is powerful and convenient, but before using it

 you should seriously consider alternatives, so that’s the first short section in this post.